Where to Stay in Montreal First Time: 8 Best Areas

 Downtown is even home to one of Montreal’s principal sports and events venues, the Bell Centre.
 Hosting everything from ice hockey, to concerts and theatrical performances, there’s always something going on at Centre Bell.

-If wandering around museums is your thing, Downtown Montreal has more than enough to keep you busy.
+If wandering around museums is your thing, Downtown Montreal has more than enough to keep you busy, such as:

-The gorgeous Victorian-style building of McGill University’s Redpath Museum, a museum of natural history belonging to McGill University and set on the campus of the university is also worth visiting!
+• The McGill University’s Redpath Museum, a museum of natural history belonging to McGill University and set on the campus of the university.

 For something a bit more off-beat, the Barbie Expo is worth a look.
 Boasting over a thousand dolls, dressed in designer, haute couture outfits, this is especially interesting for anyone with a passion for fashion.